-"If the Son therefore shall make you free, you shall be free indeed."
-John 8:36
+"If the Son therefore shall make you free, ye shall be free indeed."-John viii.
+36.

-There is not anything against which the adversary has directed so much of his power as against the freedom of the gospel; nor do I know anything that is less understood; because no man, unless taught of God, can possibly see, much less feel solemnly, his need of this liberty of the gospel.
-Hence there were some nominal kind of disciples that professed to believe in Christ, and he said to them, "If you continue in my word, then are you my disciples indeed, and you shall know the truth, and the truth shall make you free."
-This gave great offence, and they immediately said that they were Abraham's seed, were never in bondage to any man; "and therefore how say you we shall be made free?"
-Then the Savior said, "He that commits sin is the servant of sin;" and that belongs to every man and woman in the world, for "there is none righteous, no, not one."
-All the sons and daughters of Adam are by nature sinners, and some in one form, some in another, are servants of sin; therefore, they must remain, for aught they can, do, servants to sin and Satan and the wrath of God to all eternity.
-But "if the Son shall make you free, you shall be free indeed."
-Therefore, in order to be free, there must be something to make us free, and that something is set before us in our text.
-And these Jews knew not what they were in their spirit; they thought themselves to be holy, righteous, and pleasing in the sight of God; therefore, the Savior in compassion told them what they really were, "You are of your father the devil; and the lusts," that is, the desires, "of your father you will do; he was a murderer from the beginning, and abode not in the truth, because there is no truth in him."
-How many among them were convinced of the truth of this statement in relation to themselves it is not for me to say; but we are not to understand that the Savior so spoke to them in malice, anger, or ill feeling; he always spoke the truth in love; and he would not have spoken to them in such language as this but to convince at least some among them that this was their condition.
-And when their eyes were opened (supposing the word went home with power) to see that their religion was a lie, and that their state was that of the same murderous and demoniacal enmity against God and Christ as that of Satan, how they would be startled when they saw this to be their condition!
+THERE is not anything against which the adversary has directed so much of his power as against the freedom of the gospel; nor do I know anything that is less understood; because no man, unless taught of God, can possibly see, much less feel solemnly, his need of this liberty of the gospel.
+Hence there were some nominal kind of disciples that professed to believe in Christ, and he said to them, "If ye continue in my word, then are ye my disciples indeed, and ye shall know the truth, and the truth shall make you free."
+This gave great offence, and they immediately said that they were Abraham's seed, were never in bondage to any man; "and therefore how sayest thou we shall be made free?"
+Then the Saviour saith, "He that committeth sin is the servant of sin;" and that belongs to every man and woman in the world, for "there is none righteous, no, not one."
+All the sons and daughters of Adam are by nature sinners, - and some in one form, some in another, are servants of sin; therefore they must remain, for aught they can do, servants to sin and Satan and the wrath of God to all eternity.
+But "if the Son shall make you free, ye shall be free indeed."
+Therefore in order to be free, there must be something to make us free, and that something is set before us in our text.
+And these Jews knew not what they were in their spirit; they thought themselves to be holy, righteous, and pleasing in the sight of God; .therefore the Saviour in compassion told them what they really were-"Ye are of your father the VOL. XII.
+No. 591.

+devil; and the lusts," that is, the desires, "of your father ye will do; he was a murderer from the beginning, and abode not in the truth, because there is no truth in him."
+How many among them were convinced of the truth of this statement in relation to themselves it is not for me to say: but we are not to understand that the Saviour so spake to them in malice, anger, or ill-feeling; he always spake the truth in love; and he would not have spoken to them in such language as this but to convince at least some among them that this And when their eyes were opened (supposing was their condition. the word went home with power) to see that their religion was a lie, and that their state was that of the same murderous and demoniacal enmity against God and Christ as that of Satan, how they would be startled when they saw this to be their condition!
 Would they not feel a little of that which Saul of Tarsus in after years felt, when the Lord met with him?
-"Saul, Saul, why persecute you me?"
+"Saul, Saul, why persecutest thou me?"
 There was Saul, as to his spirit and religion and murderous conduct, a child of the devil; but in God's secret purpose he was a child of God; God had loved and chosen him, and now manifests himself to him, and makes him a vessel of mercy, a messenger of the grace to others by which he himself was saved.
 It is an unspeakable mercy to know our need of a deliverer.